Hooked studies and presents what make some product so addictive to their users.

 It’s the anticipation and excitement of unpredictable rewards that hooks us.

-When we invest into something we feel it’s more valuable.
+When we invest in something we feel it’s more valuable.

 Two Questions for Ethical Concerns